betheden/hebrew-grammar/content/state_construct.rst

 Summary
 -------

-Words in the construct state show that they are connected with other words, or that they have a suffix.
-They are often translated with "of" to show this connection.
+The contruct state is a modified form of a word (noun, adjective, participle, or infinitive) in contrast to the standard form called the absolute state.
+The construct state is used when a word takes a suffix or is connected to another term in a construct chain.

 Article
 -------

-Several construct
-:ref:`noun`
-can be placed together to form a construct chain.
-The last of those is in the :ref:`state_absolute`, however.

-Construct nouns do not take :ref:`particle_definite_article`, but they are
-:ref:`state_determined`
-if the last word of the chain is definite.

-:ref:`adjective`
-and :ref:`pronoun_demonstrative`
+:ref:`Nouns<noun>`, :ref:`adjectives<adjective>`, :ref:`participles<participle_active>` and
-normally follow the construct chain rather than interrupting it.
+:ref:`infinitives<infinitive_construct>` can appear in either the :ref:`absolute state<state_absolute>` or the construct state.
+The construct state ending is shorter than the absolute state ending and can take an attached :ref:`suffix<suffix>`.
+Nouns, adjectives and participles can appear in either the absolute state or the construct state for both :ref:`masculine<gender_masculine>` and :ref:`feminine<gender_feminine>` terms in both :ref:`singular<number_singular>` and :ref:`plural<number_plural>` forms.
+Because infinitives do not change form for either gender or number, there is usually only one :ref:`infinitive construct<infinitive_construct>` form and one :ref:`infinitive absolute<infinitive_absolute>` form of a verb in Biblical Hebrew.

+Note: Many masculine singular nouns appear exactly alike in both the absolute state and the construct state.

+The construct state serves a unique function in Biblical Hebrew to grammatically link a word to the following word(s),making a single grammatical unit called a :ref:`construct chain<state_construct-construct-chain>`.
+Words in a construct chain are often translated into English with the word "of" between them.
+Construct chains can consist of two words (for example, "the *king* of
+*Israel*") or more than two words (for example, "the *son* of the *king* of *Israel*").

 Form
 ----

-In the regular forms, the masculine singular form is identical to the absolute state.
-Masculine plural drops the final ם and change the final hireq to a segol (i-sound to e-sound).
+For most nouns, the masculine singular form is identical to the absolute state.
+The masculine plural construct ending drops the final ם and changes the final hireq to a segol (i-sound to e-sound).

-Feminine singular often changes from a final ה to a final ת ("-ah" to "-ath").
-Feminine plural often stays identical to the absolute form.
+Usually, the feminine singular construct ending changes from a final ה to a final ת.
+The feminine plural construct ending is identical to the absolute state.

 Paradigm
 ~~~~~~~~